 It is a measure of the arrogance of these individuals that they seem to think they will be in power for decades to come and act as if everything will always be the same.
 Sarkozy is somewhat unusual in his Anglo Saxon inclinations but may be followed by the complete opposite.

-On the industrial level we also have to look beyond the headlines, both defence industries are strong but in a globalising world, where Brazilian, Indian and Chinese manufacturers are threatening traditional markets the ability of national defence champions to meet these challenges must be tempered against the reality of trust.
-It is one thing to say we will find economies of scale but how will this work in the practical because it must, by definition, mean specialisation and rationalisation.
+On the industrial level, we also have to look beyond the headlines, both defence industries are strong but in a globalising world, where Brazilian, Indian and Chinese manufacturers are threatening traditional markets the ability of national defence champions to meet these challenges must be tempered against the reality of trust.
+It is one thing to say we will find economies of scale but how will this work in the practice because it must, by definition, mean specialisation and rationalisation.
 US industry may be increasingly wary of partnering with UK organisations as it sees ever closer relationships with French/European companies and the position of BAe in the US may also be questioned.
 What does this also mean for the French/Russia shipbuilding alliance and greater competition for markets such as Brazil and India?

 I get the impression the Government is using the financial situation to accelerate the move to a European defence capability and increasing political unity, away from the US.

-The main issue with the treaty seems to be three fold;
+The main issue with the treaty seems to be threefold;

-When does co-operation become interdependence, if we are to give up capabilities or make them so reliant on others then self evidently we lose some elements of sovereign defence capability or the ability to act alone, even at a small scale.
-Retaining the capability for full spectrum operations, even at a reduced scale, should be seen as a red line beyond which we should never cross.
+When does co-operation become interdependence, if we are to give up capabilities or make them so reliant on others then self evidently we lose some elements of sovereign defence capability or the ability to act alone, even at a small scale?
+Retaining the capability for full-spectrum operations, even at a reduced scale, should be seen as a red line beyond which we should never cross.

 Secondly, there is the issue of ‘were we asked’

-This is important stuff but it has not been debated in Parliament and was only vaguely referenced in the election so there is a quite justifiable anger at the lack of democracy, wasn’t the coalition about new politics.
+This is important stuff but it has not been debated in Parliament and was only vaguely referenced in the election so there is quite justifiable anger at the lack of democracy, wasn’t the coalition about new politics.
 David Cameron was very keen on the new politics message and the Conservative Democracy Task Force in its second report recommends

 As set out in our earlier report, An End to Sofa Government, decisions to commit British troops to combat, and treaty ratifications, should require parliamentary approval

-Finally, what are the implications for NATO and our strong political, military, intelligence (especially) and industrial relationship with the USA.
+Finally, what are the implications for NATO and our strong political, military, intelligence (especially) and industrial relationship with the USA?
 Intelligence is an especially strong relationship that France is one the outside looking enviously in.
 Is the USA going to perceive this as a means of the French gaining access to US technology and intelligence using the UK as a politically convenient stepping stone?

 If all this is too depressing, have a look at the real treaty